-- subscription to a mailing-list;
+- Subscription to a mailing-list.

-- taking part in a prize competition;
+- Taking part in a prize competition.

-- any other online situation where a user gives personal information without creating an account;
+- Any other online situation where a user gives personal information without creating an account.

-- in-store registration.
+- In-store registration.

-A user profile submitted through lite registration (henceforth called “lite profile”) is identified by either an e-mail address or a phone number.
+A user profile submitted through lite registration (hereafter called “lite profile”) is identified by either an e-mail address or a phone number.
 It will be unified with any existing account based on that identifier.
 The unification can occur either at submission of the lite profile, if the account already exists, or later on when the user creates his account or adds this e-mail address or phone number to his account.